gundalow/ansible/docs/docsite/rst/dev_guide/architecture_deep_dive.rst

 - A flag indicating whether the current state involved executing a `rescue` block.
 - A flag indicating whether a task was found when `--start-at-task` was used from the command line.

 The `HostState` object doesn't do much else beyond defining some helper methods, though the `copy()` call is used to safe guard the state when iterating with `peek=True`.
-Using the copyied HostState, the PlayIterator can modify the state without prematurely advancing the host to the next task.
+Using the copied HostState, the PlayIterator can modify the state without prematurely advancing the host to the next task.

 The PlayIterator class has multiple critical methods: